 Is the RDTI right for me?

-If your business is using a systematic approach with an aim to both resolve scientific or technological uncertainty and create new knowledge or things, the RDTI may be right for you.
+If your business is using a systematic approach with an aim to both resolve scientific or technological uncertainty and create new knowledge, or new or improved processes, services, or goods, the RDTI may be right for you.

 What do I get?